Predictive analytics to provide your sales team with high converting customer data

 Once you have your list of sales objectives you need to look at the metrics that you have recorded in your system that will help you to identify the customers or prospects that are more likely to convert.

-When trying to identify the data points its useful to have a list of questions that need you need answers to.
+When identifying the data points its useful to have a list of questions that need you need answers to.

 Example: How many customers leave at the end of their contract?
 How many customers that have used customer support re-contract?
 Are online customers more likely to churn?